http://www.fpnotebook.com/

 - Dose 3: 6 months

-- Dose 4: 15 to 18 months (may be given at 12 months)
+- Dose 4: 15 to 18 months (may be given as early as 12 months but must be >6 months after third dose)

 - Dose 5: 4 to 6 years

-- Adverse Effects: Acellular vaccine
+VIII.
+Adverse Effects: Acellular Vaccine

 - Marked reduction in adverse effects

-- Compare with whole cell vaccine
+- Compare with whole cell Vaccine

-- Adverse Effects: Whole cell vaccine
+IX.
+Adverse Effects: Whole cell Vaccine

-- Mild Reaction to vaccine (75%)
+- Mild Reaction to Vaccine (75%)

 - Local ache